Chapter 3: Automatic Differentiation

 out_gradis of shape (4,3).

-Need to convert shape of out_grad to shape of A. To pass this gradient back to the input, we must ensure the shapes match.
-Since reshaping doesn't change the values but only their positions the backward pass is just a reshape in the opposite direction.
+We need to convert the shape of out_grad back to the shape of A. To pass this gradient back to the input, we must ensure the shapes match.
+Since reshaping doesn't change the values—only their positions—the backward pass is just a reshape in the opposite direction.

 class Reshape(Function):